richardschneider/table-master-parser/README.md

 ## Getting started

 **table-master-parser** is available for [Node.js](https://nodejs.org) and most modern browsers.
-If you want to know if your currremt browser is compatible, run the [online test suite](https://unpkg.com/table-master-parser/test/index.html).
+If you want to know if your currrent browser is compatible, run the [online test suite](https://unpkg.com/table-master-parser/test/index.html).

 Install with [npm](http://blog.npmjs.org/post/85484771375/how-to-install-npm)